Babbit and Catstello

 Babbit and Catstello are fictional characters, based on the comedic duo Abbott and Costello, that appeared in Warner Bros. animated cartoons.
 The characters appeared in four cartoons between 1942 and 1946: once as cats, once as dogs, and twice as mice.

 Overview

 Although the short, fat character calls the other one "Babbit", the tall, skinny one never addresses his partner by name; the name "Catstello" for the short, fat character was either within production material or invented later.
 In their first three cartoons, Babbit was voiced by Tedd Pierce, and Mel Blanc performed Catstello.

+Copyright status

+The pair's debut cartoon, A Tale of Two Kitties, entered the public domain in 1970, due to United Artists, the holder of the short at the time, failing to renew the copyright by that year.
+This makes them both public domain characters.

 Appearances

 A Tale of Two Kitties

 Originally, the pair were cats in pursuit of a small bird for their meal in the 1942 Bob Clampett-directed cartoon A Tale of Two Kitties, a cartoon notable for the first appearance of the unnamed bird character who would eventually become Warner Bros. cartoon icon Tweety.
 The hapless duo fail in every attempt to capture the bird, establishing the pattern that would be used time and again in future Tweety cartoons.
 At one point, Catstello utters a variation of one of his archetype Lou Costello's famous lines: "I'm a baaaaad pussycat!"